mengchaoheng/control_allocation/README.md

 - `function_lib`: some matlab function used in the project.
 - `handle_fly_log`: some ulg files of px4.
   - `xx_xx_xx.ulg`：flight log data.
 - `LP_allocator`: LP-based control allocator obtained by modifying the existing control allocation library.
+Some files come from the project of converting matlab to C language, just for comparison.
 - `LP_lib`: some open source LP solver lib.
-- `PCA`: prioritized control allocation (PCA) algorithm.
+- `PCA`: prioritized control allocation (PCA) algorithm, test on matlab.
-- `QP_allocator`: QP-based control allocator obtained by modifying the existing control allocation library.
+- `QP_allocator`: QP-based control allocator obtained by modifying the existing control allocation library ([QCAT](https://github.com/mengchaoheng/qcat) ).
-- `reformula_LP`: The control allocation problem is reformulated into the standard form of the LP problem, and then a control allocator is designed based on the open source LP library.
+- `reformula_LP`: The control allocation problem is reformulated into the standard form of the LP problem, and then a control allocator is designed based on the open source LP library, just for comparison.
 - `Generate_input_data.m`: use flight data and some unit vector to generate the input data for test allocator.
 - `plot_fly_log_states.m`: use the ulg files of px4 to get flight data.
 - `test.m`: test the allocator.